H7-code/EducationalGames/README.md

 1. **Pop Quiz Game**: Test your knowledge on topics like Python, HTML, and CSS.
 2. **Hangman Game**: A classic word-guessing game with educational questions.
-3. **Keyword Clicker Game**: Identify and click the correct keywords related to a selected course (Python, HTML, or CSS) within a 60-second timer.

 These games are aimed at enhancing learning through play, offering an engaging way to reinforce knowledge in web development and programming.